TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 # Refactor
+- individual elements need to be told when they are invalid because modelstate in view not handling it
 	- MOVE REFERERENCES to imports
 	- do the blazor components ever hit the mvc controller maybe they shouldnt if they do
 		- unless no js then maybe???
 MVC will reload the page anyway